PrefectHQ/prefect-design/src/components/Combobox/combobox-feat-parity-checklist.md

 - [] emptyMessage prop. extraneous overlap with empty state slot
 - [] manual prop. extraneous overlap with filter function prop. [impl detail] - by default, radix-vue filters string typed options. either remove or better document
+- slot apis
   - [] default slot.
 Doesn't translate well to overriding the input element's displayed value.
 Easy to do to project content into tags for multi-select, but hard to do for single.
 PComboboxOld uses this slot for single-selection but not multi-select.
 RCombobox currently does the opposite
     - RCombobox has bad compatibility with the slot props here as well.
+  - [] option slot.
+RCombobox missing some slot props that pselect propogates through. `selected`, `highlighted`, `index`.
+Some of these are data attributes on radix-vue.
+TBH might not need to preserve these.